DrShrug/YoutubeDL-SimpleInterface/README.md

 # Youtube DL - Simple interface
-A small interface that simplifies the process of download videos and audio off of youtube.
+A small interface that simplifies the process of download videos and audio off of youtube for personal use.
-For personal use
+Will eventually add more features and polish the interface, maybe.

 ## Built With